troopjs/todomvc.troopjs.com/README.md

 * Provide the community a well known demo application that features the style and features of TroopJS.
 * Provide a step-by-step tutorial on how to write a simple TroopJS application.

-## TodoMVC deviations from the specifications
+## Deviations from the TodoMVC official specification

-For one reason or another there are parts of the application that deviates from the [original specifications](https://github.com/tastejs/todomvc/wiki/App-Specification).
-We've tried to stay as true as possible, but hey - nobody's perfect.
-The known deviations are:
+This demo application deviates from the [original specification](https://github.com/tastejs/todomvc/wiki/App-Specification).

 *	> Use double-quotes in HTML and single-quotes in JS and CSS.